Joseph Brant: Service as war leader, 1777–78 and "Monster Brant"

-In September 1778 Brant's forces attacked Percifer Carr farm where rebel/patriotic scouts under Adam Helmer were located.
-Three of the scouts were killed; Helmer took off running to the north-east, through the hills, toward Schuyler Lake and then north to Andrustown (near present-day Jordanville, New York) where he warned his sister's family of the impending raid and obtained fresh footwear.
+In September 1778 Brant's forces attacked Percifer Carr's farm where American scouts under Adam Helmer were based.
+Three of the scouts were killed.
+Helmer took off running to the north-east, through the hills, toward Schuyler Lake and then north to Andrustown (near present-day Jordanville, New York) where he warned his sister's family of the impending raid and obtained fresh footwear.
 He also warned settlers at Columbia and Petrie's Corners, most of whom then fled to safety at Fort Dayton.
 When Helmer arrived at the fort, severely torn up from his run, he told Colonel Peter Bellinger, the commander of the fort, that he had counted at least 200 of the attackers en route to the valley (see Attack on German Flatts).
 The straight-line distance from Carr's farm to Fort Dayton is about thirty miles, and Helmer's winding and hilly route was far from straight.
 It was said that Helmer then slept for 36 hours straight.
 During his sleep, on September 17, 1778, the farms of the area were destroyed by Brant's raid.
 The total loss of property in the raid was reported as: 63 houses, 59 barns, full of grain, 3 grist mills, 235 horses, 229 horned cattle, 279 sheep, and 93 oxen.
 Only two men were reported killed in the attack, one by refusing to leave his home when warned.

-In October 1778, Continental soldiers and local militia attacked Brant's home base at Onaquaga while his Volunteers were away on a raid.
-The soldiers burned the houses, killed the cattle, chopped down the apple trees, spoiled the growing corn crop, and killed some native children found in the corn fields.
-The American commander later described Onaquaga as "the finest Indian town I ever saw; on both sides [of] the river there was about 40 good houses, square logs, shingles & stone chimneys, good floors, glass windows."
-In November 1778, Brant joined his Mohawk forces with those led by Walter Butler in the Cherry Valley massacre.
+In October 1778, Lieutenant Colonel William Butler led 300 Continental soldiers and New York militia attacked Brant's home base at Onaquaga while he and his volunteers were away on a raid.
+The soldiers burned the houses, captured the cattle, cut down the fruit trees, and destroyed the corn crop.
+Butler described Onaquaga as "the finest Indian town I ever saw; on both sides [of] the river there was about 40 good houses, square logs, shingles & stone chimneys, good floors, glass windows."
+In November 1778, Brant and his volunteers joined forces with Walter Butler in an attack on Cherry Valley.
 Brant disliked Butler, who he found to be arrogant and patronizing, and several times threatened to quit the expedition rather than work with Butler.
-As Brant's force was mostly Seneca and he was a Mohawk, his own relations with the men under his command were difficult.